pjakobi/my-slapd/README.md

 ## Building the RPM

 Then, just run `rpmbuild -ba my-slapd.spec` in the SPECS directory.
-You should then have the rpm file built into `RPMS/noarch/comtics-slapd-version.release.noarch.rpm`.
-Once built, erase the password file in order to avoid leaving a password in the clear somewhere : `echo "" > password`.
+You should then have the rpm file built into `RPMS/noarch/my-slapd-version.release.noarch.rpm`.

 ## Installing openldap
-Normally, it becomes as simple as runing `yum localinstall comtics-slapd-version.noarch.rpm`....
+Normally, it becomes as simple as runing `yum localinstall my-slapd-version.noarch.rpm`....
 Important security notice :
--it is highly recommended to remove the /etc/ldap.secret file once installation is succesful.
+- it is highly recommended to remove the /etc/ldap.secret file after installation.
--also, change the default password for the config and mdb database.
+- also, change the default password for the config and mdb database.
 Normally, you should use an encrypted password (see `man slappasswd` or use a GUI such as Apache Directory Studio).